Calaveras Big Trees: A California State Park

 Since I was last there, they've added a zip-line adventure.
 I must return and try that!

 Samuel Clemens' (a.k.a.
 Mark Twain) story about the celebrated jumping frog.

 In Jamestown, an old town that has been "gussied up," but not overly so, is the historic 1897 Railway Museum.
 The official name is Railtown 1897 State Historic Park.
 Jamestown is located about 3 miles down Route 108 from Sonora.
 If money is no object for you, there is the option to play train engineer for a day; but it is very expensive: $500 for one, or $750 for two.

-( Check out the websites at the links given in the sidebar, and call before you go, to be sure that these parks have not become victims of California's budget chopping block.)
+( Check out the websites at the links given at the end of this article, and call before you go, to be sure that these parks have not become victims of California's budget chopping block.)

 Calaveras County is also home to the famous Jumping Frog of Calaveras County story by Mark Twain.